Wild fluctuations in stock markets resulting from the coronavirus pandemic have tested the resolve of many investors.

 With many areas of the global economy coming to an abrupt halt, markets have seesawed between gains and declines as investors weigh the potential impact of massive stimulus initiatives by governments and central banks.

 So, where are the world’s stock markets headed from here?
-In a recent call from their home offices, Jonsson and Capital Group equity portfolio manager Joyce Gordon, both veterans of numerous bear markets, shared their perspectives on weathering the recession and positioning portfolios for the future.
+In a recent call from their home offices, Jonsson and equity portfolio manager Joyce Gordon, both veterans of numerous bear markets, shared their perspective on weathering the recession and positioning portfolios for the future.

 Jonsson: The recovery may go the way the virus has gone: from east to west.
 In fact, we can see that China’s market has started to recover already — down about 10% in the first quarter.
 Once the coronavirus case count leveled out, the market began to recover.
 I believe that could be the case for the U.S. and Europe as well.
 When does the curve flatten?
 As an investor I want to anticipate when those numbers will flatten.
 The key is to do what we always do: maintain our focus on the long term.
 It can be very difficult in times like these to look past the next few days.
 To the extent you can stretch your time horizon to months or years, I think that helps put you in a position to capitalize on the best long-term investment opportunities.

 Gordon: I have experienced a lot of bear markets over my 39-year career.
 Each is different, but there are clear similarities: It always feels horrible when you're in the middle of it, but we have always come out the other end okay.
 It is very difficult to determine the precise timing of a recovery — sometimes the market bounces and recovers very quickly.
 That said, while I am hoping for a V-shaped recovery, I don't expect it.
 I expect a U-shaped recovery that will take some time and be highly dependent on the tapering off of new virus cases.